 2. Varanasi

 Varanasi, one of India’s holiest cities, is abuzz with excitement during Diwali.
-The Varanasi ghats are lit with thousands of earthen lamps, creating a mesmerizing view that you can see from afar.
-In fact, Varanasi is called the ‘City of Lights’ during Diwali.
+The Varanasi ghats are lit with thousands of earthen lamps, creating a mesmerizing view that you can see from afar. .
+Varanasi is often called the ‘City of Lights,’ and during Diwali the ghats glow with thousands of lamps, living up to that name.”
 Fireworks reign over the skies the whole night.
 Rent rooms in a riverside hotel, and you can see the magnificent fireworks and lights reflected on the Ganges.
 Don’t miss the special evening Ganga Aarati on the illuminated ghats.

 3. Sri Lanka